Chia Seeds vs Hemp Seeds: Which of the Two Seeds is Better?

 B Vitamins

-The B vitamins provided help support the following6:
+The B vitamins provided help support the following 6:

 • Nerve function.